 2. Star Walk 2

 We’re well aware that Star Walk 2 sounds an awful lot like a low-budget rip-off a popular space-based movie franchise.
 Trust us on this one, though.
 It’s awesome.
+When it comes to apps that take you on adventures, here's a fantastic place to start.
 Star Walk is an astronomy app, which makes stargazing simple no matter where you are in the world.
 All you have to do is take out your phone, load up the app, point it at the sky and then look at your phone screen.
 The app will then tell you which constellation you’re looking at in the sky, as well as highlighting any nearby planets, asteroids, comets or points of interest.
 All in real-time.

 3. PeakFinder AR